For internships to be included on transcripts, students should register for the BME internship course with zero credits. (BME 4940)

 Engineering Cellular Systems Summer School

 An exciting new summer opportunity – EBICS Engineering Cellular Systems Summer School is being offered in 2018 (August 6-August 10) on the University of Illinois at Urbana-Champaign campus.
 This one-week summer school features lectures by field experts and hands-on training in cutting-edge techniques.
 We encourage advanced undergraduates, graduate students, post-docs and faculty from engineering, physical sciences, and biological sciences who are interested in state-of-the-art interdisciplinary research at the intersection of engineering and biology to apply now.
 For further information and to apply, please click here.
-Application deadline extended through April 15, 2018!
+Application is now closed.

 NSF Research Experience for Undergraduates Site in Biomedical Materials, Devices, Therapeutics, and Emerging Frontiers at Rowan University

 Paid undergraduate research opportunities start this Summer – The ten-week program is from May 20 – July 27, 2018 and will offer advanced training in various labs at Rowan within the Department of Biomedical Engineering, Rowan’s two Schools of Medicine, and our College of Science and Mathematics.
-The deadline to apply is March 20, 2018.
-Application and more information can be found here.
+More information can be found here.
+Application is now closed.

 Backyard Brains Summer Research Fellowship

 The Backyard Brains Summer Research Fellowship is an intensive 10 week program for undergraduates to participate in hands-on neuroscience research and experiment design with award winning neuroscientists, this is a great opportunity to dive into some neuroscience!
 Fellowship runs from May 21, 2018 to August 3, 2018 in Downtown Ann Arbor, MI.
-All application must be received by 12:00PM EST om March 22, 2018 in order to be eligible.
-We will be notifying applicants on their status by March 29, 2018.
-Click here to learn more, or click here to apply.
+Click here to learn more.
+Application is now closed.

 Beckman Coulter will be hosting on-campus (EC) interviews on April 3rd.
 They are currently recruiting a couple of students for summer internship positions.
 They are seeking biomedical engineering majors for these positions.
 To be considered, log into Handshake to apply.
 Students can click here to view instructions regarding on-campus interviews to see how to view the position.
-The deadline to apply is Wednesday, March 14.
+Application is now closed.
 If selected for an interview, they will be contacted to select an interview time.

 REU in Mechanobiology of Disease and Nanomedicine at VCU

 A summer research opportunity for undergraduates in Mechanobiology of Disease and Nanomedicine is being offered at VCU for the Summer of 2018.
 This 10-week summer research program will offer training in various labs in the BME department at VCU.
 Please distribute this opportunity to your undergraduate students.
 The application and more information may be found here.
-The deadline is March 25, 2018.
+Application is now closed.

 Clemson Biophysics Summer REU

 Clemson University is hosting an NSF-sponsored Summer Research Experience for Undergraduates Site this summer within our Department of Physics and Astronomy in biophysics entitled “Nature’s machinery through the prism of physics, biology, chemistry and engineering”.
 The program includes collaborative research experiences, biophysics training, professional workshops and more.
 The program pays a stipend and provides housing, dining, and travel allowances.
 For more specific questions, please contact the program administrator: Celesté Hackett.
-Application deadline is March 9, 2018.
+Application is now closed.

 University of Texas at Austin BME Cancer REU